Discussing Torah matters because the Torah matters

 Who is Eliezer?

 Eliezer is Abraham’s #1 servant.
 We learn of him back when Abraham says that if he should remain childless, the heir of his house would fall to Eliezer of Damascus (Genesis 15:2).
 From this comment we gather that Eliezer of Damascus is Abraham’s chief steward, a servant so esteemed that he could have inherited Abraham’s estate.
 Well, rolling the clock forward, it is the same guy who scores the leading role in Genesis 24.
 Abraham commissions his lead servant to find a bride for his beloved son Isaac.
 But interestingly, Eliezer is named not even once in Genesis 24.
 Instead, the chapter refers to him as “Abraham’s servant” or as “the servant,” the man who “had charge of all that Abraham had” (24:2).
-It is by design that Eliezer is not named as an individual separate from Abraham.
+It is by design that Eliezer is not named separate from Abraham.
 He is to be seen as an extension of Abraham in this chapter.
 And we will see why that is important.

 To summarize the longest chapter in Genesis, grant me two paragraphs.
 (And note: I am going to call Eliezer by name, but remember he is never called by name in the text.)
 To begin, Abraham tells his head servant (Eliezer) to go and find a bride for his son Isaac.
 Eliezer swears to do so and departs on a long journey.
 He eventually comes upon a well where he sits down and prays.
 An attractive woman named Rebekah approaches the well.
 Eliezer runs over to her and requests a small drink.
 She gives him a drink and then she says, “I will draw water for your camels also.”
 Eliezer watches in amazement as she draws water for his ten camels.
 When she finishes watering the camels, Eliezer gives her a golden nose ring weighing one half-shekel and two bracelets weighing ten shekels (that is, one shekel’s weight for each camel she watered).
 He says to her, “Please tell me whose daughter you are.
 Is there room in your father’s house for us to spend the night?”
 When she invites him to her house, Eliezer bows and worships God.